mimuw-jnp2-rust/project-rust-diamond/README.md

 ## Part two progress
 - Enemies.
 Enemies move up and down or left and right (from wall to wall).
 - Lives.
 Player has lives that can be collected from the map.
 Lives are lost after collision with an enemy.
 - Hammer.
-To destroy the britle wall (purple) turn in its direction and press X.
+Destroys the britle wall (purple).
+To destroy turn in its direction and press X.
 - Animation.
 The player turns in the direction of movement.
 Steps are animated.
 After collision with an enemy (after losing a life) player turns red for a few seconds.
 During this time player cannot be hit again.
 After losing last life player is defeated and is not moving anymore.
 Using hammer is also animated (the hammer usage is animated even if nothing is being destroyed).
 - Saving - loading system.
-Only the basics, state of the player (lives, diamonds etc. is saved using serde, every time player crosses the spawn point (= save point).
-To return there, with saved state press space bar.
+Only the basics: state of the player (lives, diamonds etc. is saved using serde, every time player crosses the spawn point (= save point).
+To return there and load the saved state press space bar.
 It is also possible after player death (for convenience).
 ## Not implemented:
 - Stones.
 They appear on the map but act like a wall.
 Their textures are generated randomly.